As much as we try to limit screen time, sometimes it isn’t always possible!

-So instead of always fighting it, I decided to come up with some speech language learning activities for our older children that will make both of us happy!
+So instead of always fighting it, I came up with speech-language learning activities for older children that will make everyone happy!

 TV actually has a lot of language learning opportunities; however, parents must be involved to make it work.